pkulak/filverblue/README.md

 ### Sublime Merge

-I'm addicted and I've had some issues with the Flatpak, so throw it into the container.
+I'm addicted and I've had some issues with the Flatpak, so I throw it into the container.
 The RPM installs into /opt by default, so thank you to [cgwalters](https://github.com/coreos/rpm-ostree/issues/233#issuecomment-1301194050) or I would have never figured it out!

 ### Snapper